 The resources listed here can help you make quick adaptations, or, serve as a starting point for integrating Canvas and other available technology into your courses.
 Each DU course is already set up with a Canvas shell that you can activate at any time!
+Need more assistance?
+Our Instructional Designers are ready to help, please feel free to schedule a 1:1.

 - Prepare for working remotely: Do you have access to all the resources you will need if you must shift from your physical office to a virtual one?
 Set up Zoom, Canvas, and ensure you can access any other tools like DU portfolio.
 Do you have a device with a good internet connection, webcam, and microphone?